-Table 4 and 5 show no significant differences between Model 1 and Model 2.
-Basis set LANL2DZ used in Model 2 gives lower energy than Model 1.
-This difference is due to the initial configuration of chlorophyll-b molecule, particularly CH2CH2COO-Phytyl tail in Model 2, affecting the main group and then generate molecular orbitals and total energy of chlorophyll-b bigger than others.
-The cc-pVDZ basis set used in Model 2 has bigger energy than Model 1.
-Hence, the position of the tail, in this case, will generate fewer molecular orbital, which does not interact with the main group.
+Table 4 and table 5 shows no significant differences between model 1 and model 2.
+Basis set LANL2DZ used in model 2 gives lower energy than model 1.
+This difference is due to initial configuration of chlorophyll-b molecule, particularly $CH_2CH_2COO$ -Phytyl tail in model 2, affect the main group and then it will generate molecular orbitals and total energy of chlorophyll-b bigger than others.
+The cc-pVDZ basis set used in model 2 has bigger energy than model 1.
+Hence, the position of the tail, in this case, will generate the molecular orbital fewer, which is does not interact with the main group.

-In Fig. 4 and 5, we can see some differences in CH_2CH_2COO -Phytyl chain.
-Fig. 5 shows the position of CH_2CH_2COO -Phytyl chain in Model 1 (Fig. 4(a)) in which the direction of the curvature approaching the main group (CH_2-CH_3 bonding) in the middle of the chain.
-Whereas in Model 2 (Fig. 4(b)), the directions of the CH_2CH_2COO -Phytyl curvature move as it left the main group and lift the atoms at the end of the CH_2CH_2COO -Phytyl chain.
-Overall, the LANDL2DZ basis set makes the position of CH_2CH_2COO -Phytyl chain chlorophyll-b molecule model perpendicular to the main group.
+On figures 4 and 5, we can see some differences in $CH_2CH_2COO$ -Phytyl chain.
+Figure 5 shows the position of $CH_2CH_2COO$ -Phytyl chain in model 1 (figure 4.a) in which the direction of the curvature approaching the main group ( $CH_2$ - $CH_3$ bonding) in the middle of the chain.
+Whereas in model 2 (figure 4.b), directions of the $CH_2CH_2COO$ -Phytyl curvature move as it left the main group and lift the atoms at the end of the $CH_2CH_2COO$ -Phytyl chain.
+Overall, the LANDL2DZ basis set makes the position of $CH_2CH_2COO$ -Phytyl chain chlorophyll-b molecule model perpendicular to the main group.

-Fig. 5 shows the result using cc-pVDZ basis set.
-The results of Model 1 (Fig. 5(a)) are similar to that of Model 1 of LANL2DZ basis.
-However, it has a significant difference with Model 2 (Fig. 5(b)) for the cc-pVDZ basis set.
-The position of CH_2CH_2COO -Phytyl in cc-pVDZ Model 2 is under the main group (does not affect the main group when defining the molecular orbital) and it has a similar curvature direction with Model 2 of LANL2DZ basis set (Fig. 4(b)).
+Figure 5 shows the result of the using cc-pVDZ basis set.
+The results of model 1 are similar to that of model 1 (figure 5.a) of LANL2DZ basis.
+However, it has a significant difference with model 2 (figure 5.b) for the cc-pVDZ basis set.
+The position of $CH_2CH_2COO$ -Phytyl in cc-pVDZ model 2 is under the main group (does not affect the main group when defining the molecular orbital) and it has a similar curvature direction with model 2 (figure 4.b) of a LANL2DZ basis set.

 Figure 4.
-Visualization result from 2 models of chlorophyll-b with LANL2DZ basis set resulted (a) from Model 1, (b) from Model 2.
+Visualization result from 2 models of chlorophyll-b with LANL2DZ basis set resulted (a) from model 1, (b) from model 2.

 Figure 5.
-Visualization result from 2 models of chlorophyll-b with cc-pVDZ basis set resulted (a) from Model 1, (b) from Model 2.
+Visualization result from 2 models of chlorophyll-b with cc-pVDZ basis set resulted (a) from model 1, (b) from model 2.

-The interaction between the hydrophobic hydrocarbon tail and porphyrin-like ring in the chlorophyll-b molecule is through the ether group (C-O-C bond).
-The angle of the C-O-C bond is reduced from ~120° into ~109° after optimisation, which make the interaction between hydrocarbon tail and porphyrin-like ring stronger, yielding to the curving the hydrocarbon tail.
+The interaction between the hydrophobic hydrocarbon tail and porphyrin-like ring in the chlorophyll-b molecule interact through ether group (C-O-C bond).
+The angle of the C-O-C bond is reduced from ~120° into ~109° after optimization, which make the interaction between hydrocarbon tail and porphyrin-like ring become stronger yield to the curving the hydrocarbon tail.
 Moreover, the curvature of the hydrocarbon tail is also due to the C-C and C=C bonds relaxation.
 Initially, the bond length of the C-C and C=C is 1.529 Å and 1.352 Å, respectively.
-Upon relaxation, the bond length is reducing ~0.2 Å yielding to a suppressed hydrocarbon tail (which is indicated by the dashed curved line).
-Therefore, compared to Fig. 1(c) and (b), we can see the difference in the shape of the tail, which is initially flat and perpendicular to the porphyrin ring, and becomes curved after optimisation.
+Upon relaxation, the bond length will reduce ~0.2 Å yield to suppressed the hydrocarbon tail (which is indicated by the dashed curved line).
+Therefore, compared to the Fig.1(c) and (b) we can see the difference between the shape of the tail, which is initially flat and perpendicular to the porphyrin ring becomes curved after optimization.

-The result of optimisation using LANL2DZ and cc-pVDZ basis set shows a slight difference.
-Visualization of the optimisation shows that the molecule of chlorophyll-b has the curve shape of CH_2CH_2COO -Phytyl chain.
-However, the comparison of bond lengths, SCF energy, and visualization result from chlorophyll-b makes Model 2 (Fig. 5(b)) using cc-pVDZ basis set more suitable for the chlorophyll-b molecule in this research.
+The result of optimization using LANL2DZ and cc-pVDZ basis set showed a slight difference.
+Visualization of the optimization shows that the molecule of chlorophyll-b has the shape of $CH_2CH_2COO$ -Phytyl chain curved.
+However, the comparison of bond lengths, SCF energy, and visualization result from chlorophyll-b makes the model 2 (figure 5.b) using cc-pVDZ basis set more suitable for the chlorophyll-b molecule in this research.